This is a full time 12 month MSc programme which is assessed entirely through coursework.

 Your Advanced Biomolecular technologies module will provide you with the theoretical background to a variety of cutting edge techniques and develop skills in data analysis and interpretation.
 You’ll also apply your knowledge to an extended practical investigation in the form of a laboratory-based mini-project, involving practical training in a range of modern molecular biology and protein engineering techniques such as gene cloning, PCR, mutagenesis, protein expression, protein purification and analysis.

 A second double weight module on Crop Science and Biotechnology will explore future crops, advanced plant breeding techniques and new techniques for genome engineering underpinning sustainable crop production.

-In the final part of the course you'll choose and undertake an independent laboratory-based research project on a specific topic in plant science.
-You’ll receive extensive training in experimental design, the practical use of advanced techniques and technologies, data analysis and interpretation, and will be assigned a research project supervisor who will support and guide you through your project.
+In the final part of your course you'll choose and undertake an independent research project on a specific topic in plant science.
+Building on your theoretical and practical knowledge from your other modules, you’ll receive extensive specialist training in experimental design, the practical use of advanced techniques and technologies, data analysis and interpretation, and will be assigned a research project supervisor who will support and guide you through your project.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 Practical Bioinformatics - 15 credits